How can I reinvigorate team meetings, so they are dynamic and productive?

 How does it work?

-The Thinking Environment is an approach which helps people do their finest thinking individually and together, by creating certain enabling conditions.
+The Thinking Environment is an framework which helps people do their finest thinking individually and together, by creating certain enabling conditions.
 At the heart of this approach are the observations of Nancy Kline (founder of Time To Think Ltd) that “The quality of everything we do depends on the quality of the thinking we do first”, and that “The quality of our thinking depends on the way we treat each other while we are thinking”.

 The conditions that can generate the finest thinking (known as The Ten Components) are: Attention, Equality, Ease, Appreciation, Encouragement, Feelings, Information, Difference, Incisive Questions, and Place.
 While any one of these components (or behaviours) can have a powerful effect, the presence of all ten working together gives this approach its transformative impact.